 There are two strips of fabric attached at each side – the usual construction method for Victorian and Edwardian chemises.
 This was done to save fabric and to make the chemise wider at the bottom.
 Each strip adds about 11,5cm to the chemise at the hem.

 The seller dated the chemise between 1880 and 1900.
-The cut of the chemise is like that of an early or mid-19th century chemise.
+The cut of the chemise is similar to this mid-19th century chemise.
 Fashionable, late-Victorian or Edwardian chemises are usually cut differently.
 But the chemise might’ve also been worn by a late-Victorian or Edwardian working woman or poor peasant.
 What do you think: How old is the chemise?